Interact-Brands/prompt-engineering-guide/README.md

 ### Turbo Mode

-- `--Turbo`: Override your current setting and run a single job using Turbo Mode.
+- `--Turbo`: Override your current setting and run a single job using Turbo Mode faster

 ### Weird Aesthetics